JanssenProject/jans/docs/admin/kubernetes-ops/logs.md

 kubectl rollout restart deployment <scim-deployment> -n <namespace>
 ```

+To override the current logging level in scim, you can either add the desired changes to a yaml file and apply it using `helm`, or
+change it directly using [kubectl edit](#hack-it) command:

 - Add changes to yaml:

 add these changes to your `override.yaml` file: